lpsinger/ligo.skymap/docs/interface.rst

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in :rfc:`2119`.

-The following two files MUST be uploaded to GraceDB:
+The following file MUST be uploaded to GraceDB:

 * :file:`coinc.xml`: The event file, which SHOULD be the initial upload that creates the event.

+The contents of the :file:`coinc.xml` file MUST conform to the :ref:`coinc-data` section below.
+The :file:`coinc.xml` file SHOULD also contain the data described in the :ref:`psd-data` section below.
+If the :file:`coinc.xml` file does not include the PSD data, then the following additional file MUST be uploaded to GraceDB:

 * :file:`psd.xml.gz`: The power spectral density data file, which MUST be uploaded with the :samp:`psd` tag.

+If the :file:`psd.xml.gz` is uploaded, then its contents MUST conform to the :ref:`psd-data` section below.

 The format of both files MUST be LIGO-LW (see :dcc:`T990023`).
 LIGO-LW is a legacy XML-based format used by a variety of LIGO/Virgo/KAGRA software and